DataSeer/dataseer-ml/Readme.md

 - `multilevel.csv` give the data type and data subtype for data sentences

+In addition, the corresponding TEI files will be exported and written in a subdirector `corpus/` under the directory specified by the `--output` parameter.
+These TEI files can then be used as such to retrain the dataset-relevant section identifier model (see previous section, these new TEI files needs to be copied under `dataseer-ml/resources/dataset/dataseer/corpus/`).

-These files can directly be used to extend the existing trainng data and to retrain the different models, enabling in practice a continuous re-trainng of the models based on the end-users of the application.
+This process enables in practice a continuous re-training of the 4 different ML models based on the decisions/corrections of the end-users of the application.

 ## Benchmarking